 Disclaimer: If you suffer from clinical depression or anxiety, this article is not for you.
 Please seek help from a medical professional!

-Now, if you suffer from overwhelm, general angst, or a bad day- this is for you!
+Now, if you suffer from overwhelm, general angst, or a bad day- read on!

 Yoga is a great mood enhancer that requires no drugs or medications.
 Like all forms of exercise, yoga releases hormones that help ease feelings of stress that often lead to the blahs, blues, or outright depression.
 Being active keeps your mind away from negative thoughts, and allows you to gain a greater and clearer perspective on the problems you are facing.